highgrav/taproot/README.md

 ability to intelligently trade performance for flexibility.
 Taproot provides extensible and sanely-defaulted batteries-included solutions for common requirements for modern small-to-midsized applications:

-- Logging, IP filtering, request throttling, feature flags, and metrics gathering;
+- Logging, IP filtering, request throttling, bot/crawler detection, and metrics gathering;
+- Feature flag integration;
 - Automatic TLS management for local certificates, self-generated at runtime, or ACME cert provisioning;
-- Integration points for user and session management;
+- Integration points for user and session management, using encrypted or signed cookies or headers;
 - Built-in metrics and administration servers;
 - Acacia, a declarative security policy manager;
 - Server-side Javascript and JSML, a JS-based templating language;
-- Built-in SSE and Websocket hubs; and
+- Built-in SSE and Websocket hubs;
-- Asynchronous and cron-style scheduled job processing.
+- Asynchronous and cron-style scheduled background job processing.

 *HERE THERE BE DRAGONS: Taproot is pre-Alpha software!
 No guarantees are made regarding breaking changes, and at this point we are not avoiding breaking changes.
 Test scenarios are not currently implemented to the degree necessary.
 Things are likely to break in new, unexpected, and unfortunately exciting ways.*